G. Gordon Liddy, undercover operative convicted in Watergate scandal, dies at 90

 After the Plumbers disbanded, Mr. Liddy was transferred to the Committee to Reelect the President (popularly known as CREEP), to organize intelligence activities against the Democrats.

-He proposed a million-dollar sabotage and intelligence plan known as “Gemstone,” which was eventually pared back to a $250,000 scheme that included the bugging of the Democrats’ national headquarters.
+He proposed a million-dollar sabotage and intelligence plan known as “Gemstone,” which was eventually pared back to a $250,000 scheme that included the bugging of the Democratic headquarters.

-He also volunteered to assassinate newspaper columnist Jack Anderson, who he believed was responsible for compromising a top U.S. intelligence source.
+He also volunteered to assassinate newspaper columnist Jack Anderson, who he thought was responsible for compromising a top U.S. intelligence source.
 His superiors vetoed the idea.

-Unable to find anyone proficient in bugging, Mr. Liddy recruited the CREEP security chief, James McCord, whose links to the White House were easily traceable.
-McCord’s arrest, along with four Cubans, inside the Democratic Party’s headquarters shortly after 2 a.m. on June 17, 1972, led to the rapid identification of Mr. Liddy and Hunt.
+Unable to find anyone proficient in bugging, Mr. Liddy recruited the CREEP security chief, James W. McCord Jr., whose links to the White House were easily traceable.
+McCord’s arrest, along with four Cubans, inside the Democratic headquarters shortly after 2 a.m. on June 17, 1972, led to the rapid identification of Mr. Liddy and Hunt.

-Mr. Liddy refused to testify to the grand jury investigating Watergate, saying he had not been raised to be “a snitch or a rat.”
-But his silence failed to prevent the disintegration of the coverup following Nixon’s reelection in November 1972.
-When McCord began to cooperate with investigators in March 1973, John Dean and other Nixon aides concluded that it was every man for himself and negotiated their own immunity deals.
+Mr. Liddy refused to testify before the grand jury investigating Watergate, saying he had not been raised to be “a snitch or a rat.”
+But his silence failed to prevent the disintegration of the coverup after Nixon’s reelection in November 1972.
+When McCord began to cooperate with investigators in March 1973, Dean and other Nixon aides concluded that it was every man for himself and negotiated their own immunity deals.

 As a federal prisoner, Mr. Liddy relished facing down the wardens and gangs who ruled the penitentiary.
 In his autobiography, he claimed that he responded to racial epithets from African American prisoners by singing the Nazi “Horst Wessel” anthem that he had learned as a boy, celebrating Aryan superiority.